-Something seems to go wrong - despite all statistics.
-Luxury, which is defined by the fact that buyers feel they belong to a certain group thanks to certain status symbols, belong to a certain group and also point outward, has served as a distinguishing feature.
+Something seems to be wrong, despite all the statistics.
+Luxury, which is defined by the fact that buyers feel they belong to a certain group thanks to certain status symbols and also show this to the outside world, has had its day as a distinguishing feature.

-Almost anyone who wants to, can afford a Gucci bag today - or just rent the red horsepower Porsche for a weekend.
-The democratization of the luxury markets is in full swing, following the credo of marketing philosopher Jean-Noël Kapferer: "Everyone has the right to luxury".
+Almost anyone who wants to can now afford a Gucci bag - or simply borrow the red, high-powered Porsche for a weekend.
+The democratization of Luxury markets is in full swing, based on the credo of marketing philosopher Jean-Noël Kapferer: “Everyone has the right to luxury”.

 The true elite consumes luxury in a different way

 As a counter concept to the norms of the current everyday culture.
-In this sense, the philosopher also describes Lambert Wiesing Luxury as a self-chosen anti-value, as a rebellion against a complex and uncertain world.
-Luxury is thus defined less and less about the object and its ownership, but is increasingly becoming an expression of their own lifestyle and value.
+In this sense, the philosopher also describes Lambert Wiesing Luxury as a self-chosen anti-value, as a rebellion against a complex and insecure world.
+Luxury is therefore less and less defined by the object and its property, but is increasingly becoming an expression of one's own lifestyle and values.